riqra/riqra-challenge/README.md

 Once you have all you need in your shopping cart you can complete the order and visit the thank you page.

-You can see the prototype in [Figma](https://www.figma.com/proto/C1cHqoUvqWQaXmZSVKW3tA/Riqra-Challenge?node-id=0%3A3&viewport=-1360%2C66%2C0.5&scaling=min-zoom).
+You can see the [prototype](https://www.figma.com/proto/C1cHqoUvqWQaXmZSVKW3tA/Riqra-Challenge?node-id=0%3A3&viewport=-1360%2C66%2C0.5&scaling=min-zoom) and the [design inspector](https://www.figma.com/file/C1cHqoUvqWQaXmZSVKW3tA/Riqra-Challenge?node-id=0%3A1)

+You will have to signup in Figma in order to use inspector.

 ## Screens